All posts

 Failure point: An Arbitrum Bridge deposit cannot be cancelled after the Ethereum transaction confirms.
 Verify the destination and amount with certainty before broadcasting.

-Using an Aggregator to Bridge ETH to Arbitrum: Is It Worth It?
+Using an aggregator to bridge ETH to Arbitrum: is it worth it?

 Use an aggregator when you want the best route without manual comparison; accept an extra contract layer as the trade-off.